 PEV: What’s one thing we’d be surprised to hear about you?

-PEV: With all your traveling, is there one area you wish you could travel around and play that you have not yet?
+PEV: Is there one area you wish you could travel to that you haven’t yet?

 PEV: How have all your friends and family reacted to your career?

-PEV: What would we find you doing in your spare time, aside from playing/writing music?
+PEV: What can we find you doing in your spare time, aside from acting?

-PEV: Name one present and past artist or group that would be your dream collaboration.
+PEV: Name one present and past actor/actress that would be your dream to work with.
 Why?

-PEV: Is there an up and coming band or artist you think we should all be looking out for now?
+PEV: We love music, so is there an up and coming band or artist you think we should all be looking out for now?

-PEV: If playing music wasn’t your life (or life’s goal), what would you do for a career?
+PEV: If performing wasn’t your life, what would you do for a career?

-PEV: So, what is next for Tara Williamson?
+PEV: So, what is next for Luke Guldan?